danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

   url: /covers/lego-bricks.png
 ---

-Dependency management in modern JavaScript has become comically and ironically unmanageable. `node_modules` has become the black box that allows other programmers to solve problems for you.
+Dependency management in modern JavaScript has become comically and ironically unmanageable. `node_modules` is the black box where other programmers solve your problems.

-Isn't this the point of abstraction, after all?
+Isn't this the point of abstraction?
 You don't need to understand internal combustion engines and fuel injectors to drive a car.

-But corporate entities manufacture those engines with legal guarantees, regulatory frameworks, and an international reputation to maintain.
-When an engine fails, insurance can cover recovery, diagnosis, and repair.
+But corporate entities manufacture those components with legal guarantees, regulatory frameworks, and an international reputation to maintain.
+When they fail, insurance can cover recovery, diagnosis, and repair.

 There are no regulatory guarantees for third-party code.
 When a product-crippling bug appears in the middle of the night, you aren't insured, and there's no one to sue.
 There's no recovery team coming.

-When you trace it back to the wonky line of code in one of your "blazing fast" dependencies, you can get angry on GitHub, but that's about it.
-You didn't pay for that code, and that means the chain of responsibility stops with you.
+When you trace the bug back to a wonky line of code in one of your "blazing fast" dependencies, all you can do is get angry on GitHub.
+You didn't pay for the code, and that means the chain of responsibility stops with you.

-Dependency management in JavaScript has become unmanageable because developers started to think of themselves as the drivers in this analogy.
-They're supposed to be the mechanics.
+Dependency management in JavaScript has become unmanageable because developers started to think of themselves as the drivers in this analogy, instead of as the mechanics.

 I don't blame them though.
 Anyone who's worked in a large JavaScript project knows that the `node_modules` folder is a wild place.
 The average codebase has hundreds, if not [thousands of transitive dependencies][growing-pains] and trying to audit them all is an exercise in futility.